 I don’t follow businesses

-If you’re a blog business that’s different, but if you’re trying to sell me something it’s doubtful that I’ll follow you back.
+If you’re a blog business and are just wanting me to follow to sell me something it’s doubtful that I’ll follow you back.
 Even if you have pretty pictures, there has to be something of interest for me to follow you – personal stuff behind the scenes, no pretending to be a personal profile when really you’re a juicer or wrapper.
 But mostly I’ll just not follow.
 I don’t want to be sold to on Instagram.

 Follower vs following ratio does, and doesn’t, matter